torchbox/wagtail-wordpress-import/README.md

 - `-t` can be used to limit the WordPress page types to be imported.
 You can pass in a comma-separated string of page types or just a single page type.
 The default is `page,post` if not specified.
 - `-s` can be used to specify the status of pages you want to import.
 You can pass in a comma-separated string of statuses or just a single status.
 The default is `publish,draft` if not specified.

+## Import process flow

+While the import process is simple to run with the options above there's a lot that happens during the import.

+By changing the import configuration, you can customise the import process without modifying `wagtail-wordpress-import` package files.
+To understand what is possible, and how you can change the behaviour at different stages, you can read an [overview of the import process](docs/import_process.md).

 ## Module documentation

 - [Block Builder](docs/blockbuilder.md)